Klyvra Documentation

 | Vaultwarden | vault.localhost | Password manager |

-| Stalwart | mail.localhost | Email, calendar, contacts |
+| Stalwart | groupware.localhost | Email, calendar, contacts |

 | OnlyOffice | office.localhost | Document editing |